-In this paper, rather than developing a detailed model, we model in a simplified manner all the main processes that contribute to the closure of a full thickness wound: proliferation and migration of epithelial cells in the epidermis; tissue growth in the dermis; and contraction of the dermal tissue.
-The experimental data available to us describes how the wound areas of the epidermis and the dermis change over time.
-Therefore, in Section 2, we develop a model that comprises time dependent ordinary differential equations for the epidermal and dermal wound areas as the dependent variables, and that can be compared with the given data.
-In Section 3 we perform a focussed parameter sensitivity analysis on our model, concentrating on those parameters that are thought to be compromised in diabetic healing.
-By fitting the model to the experimental data from non-diabetic and diabetic wounds we are able to estimate the system parameters and identify those which differ markedly between non-diabetic and diabetic wounds.
+dependent variables, and that can be compared with the given data.
+In Sect.
+3 we perform a focussed parameter sensitivity analysis on our model, concentrating on those parameters that are thought to be compromised in diabetic healing.
+By fitting the model to the experimental data from normal and diabetic wounds we are able to estimate the system parameters and identify those which differ markedly between normal and diabetic wounds.
 Guided by these parameter estimates, we go on to use asymptotic techniques to show how our model can be analysed on different, well-defined timescales and how the processes that drive healing change from one timescale to the next.
-Finally, in Section 4 we summarise our results and explain how they could be used to suggest strategies for improving wound healing for diabetic patients.
+Finally, in Sect.
+4 we summarise our results and explain how they could be used to suggest strategies for improving wound healing for diabetic patients.